FAQ – Frequently Asked Questions About RV Travel In Mexico

 The valid US or Canadian Passport or US Passport is the ONLY valid travel document to return to the U.S. -Mexico Tourist Card Information: The Mexico Tourist Card, officially called the FMM (Forma Migratoria Múltiple) is a mandatory entry requirement for all foreign nationals traveling to Mexico for tourism, business, or leisure if arriving by land.
 It was introduced by the Mexican Immigration Authority to keep an official record of all visitors to the country.
 The FMM can be used for a single entry by land and is valid for a maximum of 180 days, starting from the moment the immigration seal is stamped (upon arrival in Mexico).
 When crossing one of Mexico’s land borders, the Tourist Card can be obtained by completing a simple online application form before traveling.
 Multiple Immigration Form (FMM)

 This includes submitting some basic personal data, travel document details, and information about the planned trip to Mexico.
 The entire form takes a matter of minutes to complete.
 The approved FMM is sent to the applicant by email and must be printed and presented at border control.
 The Mexican Tourist Card can only be used to visit Mexico for business, tourism, and leisure.
 It does not grant the holder the right to work or seek employment in the country.
 The FMM is not a visa.
 Travelers from countries that are exempt from applying for a Mexican visa must still obtain a Mexico Tourist Card.
-Nationals of other countries must apply for the relevant visa for Mexico in addition to an FMM in order to visit.
-All tourists must be in possession of an FMM, including children.
+Nationals of other countries must apply for the relevant visa for Mexico in addition to an FMM to visit.
+All tourists must have an FMM, including children.
 Parents or legal guardians may complete the application on their behalf.
 The fee in 2023 is $687.00 pesos or $38 US.
 Your tourist permit must be turned in after your final visit within 180 days, at any border station’s Migracion office.

 What Documentation Do I Need For The Mexican Vehicle(s) Permit (FMM)?